 Place chilled dough on a floured surface.
 Roll out to about 1/3 inch thickness.
 Cut the donut shapes with round cookie cutters or use a larger glass and a shot glass.

 Pour oil into a large skillet so it's about 1 inch deep.
-Heat oil to 325°F. Carefully place the donuts in the oil with heat safe tongs and cook until golden, then flip and cook until golden on the other side (or until both sides are golden brown).
-Remove donuts to cookie cooling racks set on paper towels.
+Heat oil to 325°F. Carefully place the donuts in the oil with heat safe tongs and cook until golden, then flip and cook until golden on the other side.
+Remove donuts to cookie cooling racks set over paper towels.

 After all the donuts are done frying, make the glaze by combining the powdered sugar, extracts, corn syrup, and hot water until it becomes smooth.
 Dip the top of each donut in the glaze and set on a drying rack to allow glaze to dry and any extra to drip off.
 Double dip if necessary.
 Alternatively, you can roll the hot donuts in cinnamon sugar.